 Students in the Mediterranean and Spanish Art classes showcase their portfolios.

-Voces de lo imposible is the story written by the SYA Spain Journalism Class of 2013.
+Voces de lo imposible is the story written by the SYA Spain Literature Class of 2013.